Mining for Strong Gravitational Lenses with Self-supervised Learning

-Using a combination of the three methods we conducted a fast visual inspection campaign of $\sim$18,000 DESI legacy survey images, from which we identified 1192 new strong lens candidates.
+Using a combination of the three methods, we conducted a fast visual inspection campaign of $\sim$18,000 DESI Legacy Survey images, from which we identified 1192 new strong lens candidates.
 This is a significant number when compared to previous supervised CNN studies, despite comparatively little time dedicated to visual identification.
-For example, using more restrictive data cuts of DESI legacy survey DR8 which pre-filter galaxies not likely to be lenses, \citealt{HuangI} found 335 new candidates in $\sim$50,000 inspections, and \citealt{HuangII} found 948 new candidates in 38,679 inspections of their main ResNet model.
-We emphasize that direct comparisons between our study and such previous works are difficult due to two competing effects, and as such these numbers are stated here only as a guideline.
-On one hand, previous lens searches generally had a smaller number of labelled lens candidates to train their models which limits their classification performance.
-But, on the other hand, previous searches had a far greater number of undiscovered high-quality lenses in the un-mined data, and the number of remaining lenses distinguishable at the resolution of the DESI legacy surveys has diminished with each successive lens search.
-We expect that a non-trivial number of lenses in our catalog, on the order of 30-40\% based on the validation set experiment, remain undiscovered.
+For example, using more restrictive data cuts of the DESI Legacy Survey DR8 that prefilter galaxies not likely to be lenses, \citealt{HuangI} found 335 new candidates in $\sim$50,000 inspections, and \citealt{HuangII} found 948 new candidates in 38,679 inspections of their main ResNet model.
+We emphasize that direct comparisons between our study and such previous works are difficult due to two competing effects, and as such, these numbers are stated here only as a guideline.
+On one hand, previous lens searches that utilized previously discovered lenses as their training sample (rather than a simulated sample \citep[e.g.]{JacobsI}, in which lenses are adequately numerous but may lack full realism) generally had a smaller number of labelled lens candidates to train their models, which limits their classification performance.
+But, on the other hand, previous searches had a greater number of undiscovered high-quality lenses in the unmined data, and the number of remaining lenses distinguishable at the resolution of the DESI Legacy Surveys has diminished with each successive lens search \cite{HuangI, HuangII}.

+We expect that a nontrivial number of lenses in our catalog, on the order of 30-40\% based on the validation set experiment, remain undiscovered.
 However, they can be discovered by subsequent similarity searches or inspections of network predictions that fell outside of our limited labelling campaign.
 For this reason, we are releasing the similarity search tool and the network predictions to facilitate the identification of additional strong lenses through crowd-sourcing\footnote{Predictions and the location of the similarity search tool can be found at \href{https://github.com/georgestein/ssl-legacysurvey}{github.com/georgestein/ssl-legacysurvey}}.